eficode/powershell-copilot-training/README.md

 - **Clarity**: Use proper PowerShell naming conventions and style
 - **Specificity**: Define parameter types, validation, and error handling requirements

-# GitHub Copilot PowerShell Exercises
+# Module 2: GitHub Copilot PowerShell Exercises

 Each exercise focuses on a different aspect of Copilot functionality to enhance your PowerShell development workflow.